gpric024/Studentocity/README.md

 ## Creators: Alex Wall, Gregory Price and Harieshan Elamurugan

 Imagine a COVID-19 world where finding a partner for a class project/lab/assignment is easy as swiping right on tinder.
 Well ... your dream has come true!
 Introducing: Studentocity.
-This project is for the  UOttaHack4 Hackathon
+This project is for the  UOttaHack4 Hackathon.
+Sadly we were unable to complete the project.
+Maybe one day we will get back to it...